Skanderbeg: War with Venice: 1447 to 1448

 One of the reasons Skanderbeg agreed to sign the peace treaty with Venice was the advance of John Hunyadi's army in Kosovo and his invitation for Skanderbeg to join the expedition against the sultan.
 However, the Albanian army under Skanderbeg did not participate in this battle as he was prevented from joining with Hunyadi's army.
-It is believed that he was delayed by Đurađ Branković, then allied with Sultan Murad II, although Brankovic's exact role is disputed.
+It is believed that he was delayed by Đurađ Branković, then allied with Sultan Murad II, although Branković's exact role is disputed.
 Skanderbeg was outraged at the fact that he had been prevented in participating in a battle which could have changed the fate of his homeland if not the entirety of the Balkan Peninsula.
-As a result of this he let his armies raid into Kosovo, he then set fire to Serbian villages and slaughtered their inhabitants to punish Brankovic.
+As a result of this he let his armies raid into Kosovo, he then set fire to Serbian villages and slaughtered their inhabitants to punish Branković.
 He then returned to Krujë towards the end of November.
+Antonio Bonfini an Italian courtier of the Hungarian king believed the battle could have been won if Skanderbeg had participated.
 He appears to have marched to join Hunyadi immediately after making peace with the Venetians, and to have been only 20 miles from Kosovo Polje when the Hungarian army finally broke.